karar3k/RestFull-API-SQLite-In-NodeJS/README.md

 - `username & password ` min char is `5` , max char is `8`
 - Any operation in `posts` need to `authentication`
 - check User already exists before `signup` `check User Duplicate`
-- if deleted file database it will by generated at start app `npm start`
+- if deleted file database it will by generated if not exist at start app `npm start`
 - check post input is valid to make new record post `title & text`